maciejmalecki/weather/README.md

 The device uses following pins of ESP-12F MCU:
 * VCC, GND - for powering it up with 3.3V,
-* GPIO0 - for wake up circuitry,
+* RESET - for manual reset and wake up circuitry,
+* CH_PD - must be kept high,
 * GPIO4 - input from weather sensor,
 * GPIO14 - input for mode selection switch,
+* GPIO16 - for wake up circuitry,
-* ADC - analog input for voltage measurement circuitry,
+* ADC - analog input for voltage measurement circuitry.
-* RESET - for manual reset and wake up circuitry,
-* CH_PD - must be kept high.

 ### Power supply unit
 The device uses single Li-ion 4.2V cell to power itself.
 The voltage is lowered to nominal 3.3V with LDO voltage regulator (U1, Microship MCP1700-3302E/TO).
 This regular has a very low dropout voltage (178mV) and can deliver up to 250mA, which is sufficient for ESP8266 and DHT11 sensor.
 Two capacitors C1 and C2 are used to further stabilize the output voltage.
 This should ensure stable operation of ESP microcontroller during wake-up procedure.